Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-These are the key databases that index the materials science literature: journals as well as (in some cases) conference proceedings and patents.
-To get full-text articles (or request articles we don't have, via interlibrary loan), click the next to the article record (or "Link to Other Sources" in SciFinder).
+These are the key databases that index the materials science and engineering literature--journal articles as well as (depending on the database) conference papers and patents.
+To get full-text articles (or request articles we don't have, via interlibrary loan), click the button next to the article record (or the "Full Text" button in SciFindern).

 Databases for Journal Articles and Conference Papers